Fields

 For example, if your application requires a concept of "Teams" that contain "Members" you could create a schema called "Team" which would be the parent schema, and a schema called "Member" which would be the child schema.
 They are separate schemas and have different fields, but they relate to each other.

-To establish a relation between both schemas (or rather between the records of both schemas), you can add a new field of type "Record" to the "Member" schema, which could have an arbitrary name and slug.
+To establish a relation between both schemas (or rather between the records of both schemas), you can add a new field of type "Reference" to the "Member" schema, which could have an arbitrary name and slug.
 For the purpose of the aforementioned example, however, you could use "Team" as the field name, and "team" as the field slug, such that the field can be used to reference the parent team of every member.

 Once you've established relations between your records, it is essential for the stability and reliability of your application to avoid any inconsistency issues among those relations.
 Like this, you prevent your application from ending up in a state that it does not expect, which would cause breakage.